Clinical Medical Assistant Program

 pharmacy technician

-The Clinical Medical Assistant Program* prepares you to advance your career as an effective medical assistant in a clinical setting.
+The Clinical Medical Assistant Program prepares you to advance your career as an effective medical assistant in a clinical setting.
 This program is presented in a hybrid format.
+The curriculum is online and self-paced.
 In addition to completing the online portion of this program, you will attend monthly in-person skill labs to practice and reinforce your learning.
 At the end of your program, you will participate in 180 hours of clinical training.
 If you are interested in working at University of Utah Health Hospitals and Clinics after graduation, you may be eligible for paid clinical hours.
 Students will gain the skills and knowledge to be a Certified Clinical Medical Assistant (CCMA).
 The program includes a voucher to take the certification exam.

 Within the large and growing healthcare industry, medical assistants play a key role in keeping a healthcare facility running smoothly.
 They perform general patient care and handle routine administrative responsibilities that frequently include the following: